uhafner/warnings-ng-plugin-devenv/README.md

 - java-agent: A minimal Java agent based on the [official OpenJDK8 docker image](https://hub.docker.com/_/openjdk?tab=description) (Alpine Linux).
 Master and slave are connected using SSH.

+You can then open Jenkins at the URL http://localhost:8080/.
+Use the following credentials to log in as administrator:
+- User: admin
+- Password: admin

 ### Volume for JENKINS_HOME